rossetti/RossettiArenaBook/docs/02-Chapter2.md

 \BeginKnitrBlock{exercise}
 <span class="exercise" id="exr:ch2P5"><strong>(\#exr:ch2P5) </strong></span>The time to failure for a computer printer fan has a Weibull
 distribution with shape parameter $\alpha = 2$ and scale parameter
 $\beta = 3$.
-Setup an model that will generate 50 observations of the failure times.
+Setup a model that will generate 50 observations of the failure times.
 Report the minimum, maximum, sample average, and 95\% confidence interval half-width of the observations.
 \EndKnitrBlock{exercise}